SonikBroom/glados-tts-withgui/README.md

 https://github.com/SonikBroom/glados-tts-withgui/assets/95891178/aa6bc2fd-0344-489e-9ae3-105c2efbc423

-all code in here except the gui is NOT MINE it belongs to nerdaxic you can find the original project here: https://github.com/nerdaxic/glados-tts
+all of the tts code is NOT MINE it belongs to nerdaxic you can find the original project here: https://github.com/nerdaxic/glados-tts